p-wegner/coding-aider/src/main/kotlin/de/andrena/codingaider/command/command.md

 - Utilizes the data class pattern to encapsulate and manage data efficiently.

+## Exceptional Implementation Details

+- The `CommandData` class includes an optional `useDockerAider` attribute, which allows for flexibility in execution environments by optionally using Docker.
+- The `deactivateRepoMap` attribute in `CommandData` provides a mechanism to disable repository mapping, which can be crucial for certain command executions.

 This documentation provides a high-level overview of the module's purpose, functionality, and integration within the larger system.
 It is intended to assist developers and maintainers in understanding the module's role and usage.